yiisoft/docs/020-package-release-criteria.md

 Release a package via [Yii Development Tool](005-development-tool.md).

-1. Check that sign commits locally (see
+1. Check that you can sign commits locally (see [Signing commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits)).
-[Signing commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits)).

 2. Pull last changes from the `master` branch: